phcdevworks/phcdevworks_notifications/README.md

-### PHCDevworks Notifi for Rails 6 (Form Validation & Notification Engine)
+### PHCDevworks Notifications for Rails 6 (Form Validation & Notification Engine)
-PHCDevworks Notifi Rails 6 engine with helpers for alerts and form validation notifications.
+PHCDevworks Notifications Rails 6 engine with helpers for alerts and form validation notifications.

 * Add alert and form validation helpers ruby on rails.
 * Setup in seconds with only one line of code in the application_helper file.
 * Save time and keep your rails projects manageable, tidy and secure.

-#### Step 1 - Add PHCDevworks Notifi to your gemfile
+#### Step 1 - Add PHCDevworks Notifications to your gemfile

 	gem 'phcdevworks_notifications'
 	bundle install